-Central bones: Bones that are found in the main or central areas of the body, such as the hips, vertebrae, and spine.
+Central bones: Bones that are found in the main or central areas of the body, such as the hips and spine.
 These bones provide the best measures for determining bone mineral density.

 Collagen: A protein substance used by osteoblasts to make new bone and keep teeth strong.
 It is found in connective tissue such as skin, ligaments and tendons.

-Contrast dye: A dye that is given orally or intravenously for the purposes of focusing certain types of imaging tests; should not be taken within 2 weeks before having bone mineral density test.
+Contrast dye: A dye that is given orally or intravenously for the purposes of focusing certain types of imaging tests.
+This should not be taken within 2 weeks before having a bone mineral density test.

 Disability: A physical or mental impairment that can cause a person to have difficulty performing certain activities of daily living.

 Dowager’s hump: Also known as a Kyphosis.
 This is when the bones in the spine collapse and a hump develops on the upper back.

 DXA / DEXA (Dual-energy X-ray Absorptiometry): A test that measures bone mineral density in the hips and spine.
 A DXA test use a form of x-ray imaging that is analysed through a computer to give results in the terms of T-scores and Z-scores.
 It is considered the gold standard for measuring bone loss and diagnosing Osteoporosis.

 Endometriosis: A painful condition characterised by the abnormal presence of endometrial (uterine lining) tissue outside the uterus, such as on the ovary, colon, or bladder.

 Oestrogen: Known as a female sex hormone although it is also found in men in small amounts; primarily secreted by the ovary in response to follicle stimulating hormone (FSH) and is also made in body tissues in both men and women.